FuelLabs/fuels-ts/apps/docs/src/guide/contracts/simulate-transactions.md

 <!-- This section should explain read-only calls -->
 <!-- read:example:start -->

-When interacting with a contract, you might want to execute a method that does not change the state of the blockchain.
-For example, reading a value from storage without modifying it.
+When interacting with a contract, you might want to execute a method that does not change the state of the blockchain—for example, reading a value from storage without modifying it.

 In such cases, you can use the `simulate()` method:

 <<< @/../../docs-snippets/src/guide/contracts/simulate-transactions.test.ts#simulate-transactions-2{ts:line-numbers}

 Using `simulate()` for read-only calls or to test transactions provides a way to safely and efficiently access information from the blockchain or validate how a transaction would behave.
-It ensures that no changes will be made to the blockchain and no resources will be spent, making it a valuable tool for both data retrieval and development.
+It ensures that no changes will be made to the blockchain and no resources will be spent, making it a valuable tool for data retrieval and development.

 <!-- read:example:end -->